JV-conseil/ucloud/docs/index.md

-login           To login to GitHub. gh_cli_install  To install GitHub CLI. gh auth logout  To logout from GitHub. update          To update 'ucloud' script. start           To go back to the launching page.
+login           To login to GitHub. gh_cli_install  To install GitHub CLI. gh auth logout  To logout from GitHub. update          To update "ucloud" script. start           To go back to the launching page.
 ```